james-choncholas/localization-server-anon/README.md

 ```

 # ABY Notes
+ABY testing requires -DCMAKE_BUILD_TYPE=Release, tests fail when the sanitizers
+are turned on because there appear to be mem leaks in the ABY library.

 Note - circuits cannot be built on the fly. must be fully specified then executed.
 This means if control flow requires some secret data, circuit must be broken and
 intermediate ciphertext stored as secret share.